miguelfeldens/make-audio-microlearnings/README.md

 Requires
 - Make.com account
-- Elevenlabs API
+- Elevenlabs API Key
-- Whatsable
+- Whatsable API Key
-- Google Drive
+- Google Drive & Gmail
-- GMail account

 Instruction
+- Import the JSON blueprint in Make.com
 - Create a Google sheet with 3 columnes (title, lesson, status)
+- Store source training material in Drive
+- Configure connections and APIs in Make
+- Configure drive, Whatsapp component in Make
-- Lessons were populated using the following prompt.txt in this repo directly in Gemini (or other), and uploading the PDF of the book to be used
+- Use the prompt in the file prompt.txt in this repo directly in Gemini (or other), and uploading the PDF of the book to be used
-- Import the JSON blueprint in Make.com
-- Configure connections and APIs
-- Configure drive, Whatsapp component